xiaodongzhao/pi_opencv_project/README.md

-# Tutorial to use OpenCV and YOLO on Raspberry Pi
+# Use OpenCV and YOLO on Raspberry Pi

 ## Requirements